centrahq/api-documentation/pages/03.fe-development/11.backinstock/docs.md

 able to filter subscribers **manually** using the tag and send the notifications that way.
 It means there is no automation available when using this endpoint.
 Stock update **will not** trigger any automatic action.

-For new sites we recommend you use the new back-in-stock endpoint (eg. [`/back-in-stock-subscription`](https://docs.centra.com/swagger-ui/#/6.%20customer%20handling/post_back_in_stock_subscription) which provides automation and also takes into account shopper's ship-to location to send notifications only when the product is indeed available for the end-customer.
+For new sites we recommend you use the new back-in-stock feature (eg. [`/back-in-stock-subscription`](https://docs.centra.com/swagger-ui/#/6.%20customer%20handling/post_back_in_stock_subscription) which provides automatic back-in-stock notifications and also takes into account shopper's ship-to location to send notifications only when the product is indeed available for the end-customer.

 ## What is required to enable Back in stock?